MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 #### **OrderLineItem**

-- This models stores each product in each order by its name, size, quantity and a subtotal.
+- This model stores each product in each order by its name, size, quantity and a subtotal.

 #### **Bag**

-- A bag has been create each time a lineitem has been added to the bag along with a bag id,and deleted after each checkout.
+- A bag has been create each time a lineitem has been added to the bag along with a bag id and deleted after each checkout.

 #### **BagItem**

-- This model has a foriegnkey relation to product model, and many to mang relation with the variation model.
+- This model has a foriegnkey relation to product model, and many to many relationship with the variation model.

 #### **Banner**

-- This model generates the home page hero images slides.
+- This model generates the home page hero image slides.

 #### **Contact**